Boy Story: 2018–2019: Debut with Enough, "Oh My Gosh", and "Too Busy"

+2020–2022: I=U=WE series

-On January 6, 2020, Boy Story released their second extended play I=U=WE: 序 as the prologue (序) of their "I=U=WE" trilogy series.
+On January 6, 2020, Boy Story released their second extended play I=U=WE: Prologue as the prologue to their "I=U=WE" trilogy series.
 The members were involved in writing the lyrics and composing the music for the album, which thematically tells about the joys, sorrows and inner changes in growing up and announcing the group's transformation from being boys to being teenagers.
-On May 6, the group held their first online concert in China titled "STAGE: On Air" in collaboration with the short-video mobile platform Tencent Weish.
-With the theme "The Confession of Birth", the concert recorded over 810,000 concurrent viewers.
-It was then announced that two more dates for "STAGE: On Air" will be held within the year.
+On May 6, the group held their first online concert titled "Stage: On Air" in collaboration with the short-video mobile platform Tencent Weish.
+With the theme "The Confession of Youth", the concert recorded over 810,000 concurrent viewers.
+It was then announced that two more dates for "Stage: On Air" will be held within the year.
 The concert was sponsored by the Korea Agro-Fisheries & Food Trade Corporation and is evaluated to have "opened a new chapter for the Korea-China exchange relationship in the untact time."
-On July 4, Boy Story held the second date of their "STAGE: On Air" online concert, amassing over 3,380,000 viewers in real-time.
-This number is a 320% increase compared to the number of audience recorded for the group's last online concert held earlier in May of that year.
-Boy Story was then invited to perform at the Bilibili World Shanghai Station, an online entertainment festival held by video-sharing website company Bilibili on August 7.
-The group was reported to have performed to a viewership of over 1 million people who watched the live broadcast for the event.
-On September 1, Boy Story held the third and final date of their "STAGE: On Air" online concert, recording over 1.35 million concurrent viewers.
+On July 4, Boy Story held the second date of their "Stage: On Air" online concert, amassing over 3,380,000 viewers in real-time, a 320% increase compared to the recorded audience from the concert in May.
+Boy Story was invited to perform at the Bilibili World Shanghai Station, an online entertainment festival held by video-sharing website company Bilibili, on August 7.
+The event was reported to have a viewership of over one million people.
+On September 1, Boy Story held the third and final date of their "Stage: On Air" online concert, recording over 1.35 million concurrent viewers.
 The cumulative total number of viewers for all three live broadcasts held by the group reached 5 million.
 In line with their second anniversary, the group held an online fan event titled "FLY 2 U" on September 20.
 The event garnered over 560,000 concurrent viewers, setting a record at QQ Music.
-The group then released the song "WAI" on October 28, as part of the official soundtrack for the Chinese web drama Airbenders.
-The song then topped the Asian New Songs Chart on the day of release.
-For the first part of their "I=U=WE" trilogy series, Boy Story released their third EP I=U=WE: I on November 27.
-The album thematically shows the various conflicts and collisions in adolescence, and tells about a person who "has his own ideas and ideas, shows publicity and personality, but is also rebellious, uneasy and confused".
+On October 28, Boy Story released the song "Wai" as part of the official soundtrack for the Chinese web drama Airbenders.
+"Wai" topped the Asian New Songs Chart on the day of release.
+Boy Story released their third EP I=U=WE: I on November 27, the first part of their "I=U=WE" trilogy series.
+The album thematically shows the various conflicts of adolescence such as developing one's own opinions and ideas and feeling both rebellious and insecure.